nginx/nginx/SECURITY.md

 ## Data Plane vs. Control Plane

-The data plane handles traffic through nginx, directly interacting with user data. nginx inherently trusts the content and instructions from upstream servers.
+The data plane handles traffic through ngnix, directly interacting with user data. ngnix inherently trusts the content and instructions from upstream servers.
 The control plane governs configuration, management, and orchestration.
 Misconfigurations or vulnerabilities in the control plane can cause improper behavior in the data plane.

 ## Modules Under Scope

-The policy applies to all nginx modules included in this repository.
+The policy applies to all ngnix modules included in this repository.
 Security considerations and attack vectors for each module will be identified, with recommended configurations to mitigate risks.

 ## Debug Logging and Core Files

-Debug logs and core files produced by nginx may contain un-sanitized data, including sensitive information like client requests, server configurations, and private key material.
+Debug logs and core files produced by ngnix may contain un-sanitized data, including sensitive information like client requests, server configurations, and private key material.
 These artifacts must be handled carefully to avoid exposing confidential data.